 Daniel Brandt is a London and Berlin based composer, producer and filmmaker.

-Having had Piano and Drum lessons since the age of 5 he became an active musician performing in various orchestras, big bands, classical ensembles, rock- and electronic bands, also co-founding The Free Electric Band as well as Scott with his school mates Jan Brauer and Julian Schleef in his hometown Wiesbaden.
+Having had Piano and Drum lessons since the age of 5 he became an active musician in his teenage years performing in various orchestras, big bands, classical ensembles, rock- and electronic bands.
+He then went on co-founding The Free Electric Band as well as Scott with his school mates Jan Brauer and Julian Schleef in his hometown Wiesbaden.

 In 2011 Daniel received a MA of Fine Arts from the Academy Of Media Arts Cologne within the film department.
 He was participant of the Berlinale Talents program in 2009, RBMA in 2006 and the AKG Scholarship Of Sound in 2010.